PKU-MARL/DexterousHands/README.md

 ### Use rl_games to train our tasks

-For example, if you want to train a policy for the ShadowHandOver task by the PPO algorithm, run this line in `bi-dexhands` folder:
+For example, if you want to train a policy for the ShadowHandOver task by the PPO algorithm, run this line in `bidexhands` folder:

 ```bash
 python train_rlgames.py --task=ShadowHandOver --algo=ppo
 ```

 Currently we only support PPO and PPO with LSTM methods in rl_games.
-If you want to use PPO with LSTM, run this line in `bi-dexhands` folder:
+If you want to use PPO with LSTM, run this line in `bidexhands` folder:

 ```bash
 python train_rlgames.py --task=ShadowHandOver --algo=ppo_lstm
 ```

-The log files using rl_games can be found in `bi-dexhands/runs` folder.
+The log files using rl_games can be found in `bidexhands/runs` folder.

 ## Known issue